 When are Public Infrastructure applications due?

-The LCDBG Public Facilities Program has a two year funding cycle, which will be divided into two phases.
+The LCDBG Public Facilities Program has a two-year funding cycle, which is divided into two phases.

 Phase I – For FY 2020 and FY 2021 LCDBG Public Facilities Program

-Project Severity packages will be accepted by the OCD on June 9, 2017.
-OCD will score the project severity packages.
-These project severity packages will be reviewed for funding under the FY 2018 – FY 2019 program years.
-2
+Project Severity packages were accepted by the OCD on July 12, 2019.
+OCD scored the project severity packages.
+These project severity packages were reviewed for funding under the FY 2020 – FY 2021 program years.

 Phase II – For FY 2020 LCDBG Public Facilities Program

-OCD will make determinations regarding the past performance threshold criteria beginning on page 7 as of July 13, 2018.
-All applicants that meet the past performance threshold criteria as of July 13, 2018 and receive a project severity score that is in the top sixty percent of all applicants’ project severity scores that meet the past performance threshold criteria as of July 13, 2018 will be invited to submit a full application to the Public Facilities program.
-Invitations to submit a full application will be issued around July 27, 2018.
-OCD will conduct Application Workshops on August 6, 2018 (Baton Rouge) and on August 7, 2018 (Pineville).
-Full applications for the Public Facilities program will be due to OCD on October 26, 2018.
-Project severity applicants that do not meet past performance threshold criteria as of July 13, 2018 will not be included in the calculation to determine the top sixty percent of the applicants.
-Full applications received in the FY 2018 program year that were not funded under the FY 2020 program year that (1) met past performance threshold criteria as of July 13, 2018 and receive a project severity score that is in the top sixty percent of all applicants’ project severity scores that meet the past performance threshold criteria as of July 10, 2020, will be considered under the FY 2019 program year.
-Project severity applicants that do not meet past performance threshold criteria as of July 13, 2018 will not be included in the calculation to determine the top sixty percent of the applicants.
+OCD made determinations regarding the past performance threshold criteria beginning on page 4 as of July 12, 2019.
+All applicants meeting threshold criteria as of July 12, 2019, who received a project severity score in the top sixty percent among applicants who met the criteria as of that date were invited to submit a full application to the Public Facilities program.
+Invitations to submit a full application were issued on August 30, 2019.
+OCD will conduct Application Workshops on September 4, 2019 (Baton Rouge), September 5, 2019 (Ruston), and September 6, 2019 (Pineville).
+Full applications for the Public Facilities program will be due to OCD on November 22, 2019.
+Project severity applicants who did not meet past performance threshold criteria as of July 12, 2019, will not be included in the calculation to determine the top sixty percent of applicants.
+Full applications received in the FY 2020 program year that were not funded under the FY 2020 program year that (1) met past performance threshold criteria as of July 12, 2019, (2) received a project severity score in the top sixty percent of all applicants' scores, and (3) meet the past performance threshold criteria as of July 10, 2020, will be considered under the FY 2021 program year.